buck-0x/eraser-io-mcp-server/MCP_USAGE.md

 - `code` (required): Diagram code in Eraser syntax
 - `return_file` (optional, default: false): Whether to return base64 image data
 - `background` (optional, default: false): Include background in diagram
-- `theme` (optional, default: "dark"): Choose "light" or "dark" theme
+- `theme` (optional, default: "light"): Choose "light" or "dark" theme
 - `scale` (optional, default: "1"): Scale factor (1.0-5.0)

+**Known Issue**: The Eraser API has a caching bug where images are cached based only on the diagram code.
+Changing `theme` or `background` parameters without changing the code will return the previously cached image instead of generating a new one with the updated settings.

 ### Example Usage in Claude Desktop